facebook

 The eligibility criteria is that both of you must also be full-time students or NSF, and/or have completed studies or NS within 12 months before applying for a flat.

-Staggered Downpayment Scheme
+Staggered Down Payment Scheme

-For BTO applications from 30 September 2022 onwards, the remaining downpayment to be paid during key collection will be 15%.
-This is because of the change in loan-to-value (LTV) ratio limit for HDB loans, which has since decreased from 85% to 80%.
+So if you are taking an HDB loan, the remaining down payment to be paid during key collection will be 25%.
+This is because of the change in loan-to-value (LTV) ratio limit for HDB loans, which has since decreased from 80% to 75%, as announced in the National Day Rally in August 2024.

 (While HDB regards couples comprising a first-timer and a second-timer as a first-timer family, take note that there are schemes, such as the Parenthood Priority Scheme that require both applicants to be first-timers.)